 The reason why these websites load quickly is that they might have a powerful server and database that can process huge amounts of code at one time.

 Additional Information About Plugins

 Plugins can alter certain files and folders which can cause the website to crash due to conflicts in permissions and code.

 It might be a good idea to put most of the plugins towards the footer or bottom of the page, so the top of the page can load quicker (less code needed to be processed at first request).

 Even if you have a powerful server, having many plugins can cause conflicts, some plugins might collide in code and permissions with other plugins (make sure your plugins are compatible).
 You don’t want your website crashing and then having to go through all the plugins on the file manager to see why this is happening.

-I have 15 years of experience in creating and managing websites.
-I have 3+ million views on social media platforms like Quora and thousands of views on various platforms like Facebook, LinkedIn, and Instagram.
-I’m here to help spread knowledge of the latest information in the website industry.
+My name is Greg and I have 15 years of experience in creating and managing websites.
+I have 6+ million views collectively on social media platforms like Quora, Facebook, LinkedIn, and Instagram.
+Contact me to get your website optimized for search engines.